Falling in love is easy. We can do that with our eyes closed (and according to divorce statistics, we often do).

 It’s great when we can remember to occasionally put our arms around our wives and tell them we love them.
 But it’s even better when we can make it into a regular habit, which can really help to deepen the relationship dynamic.
 Instead of being so quick to judge or snap at our spouse, we can have this instead, as another, healthier, pattern to follow.

 One more fairly simple thing that has worked for us has been to create what we call our marriage altar.
 Our altar is outdoors, just a simple design laid out with rocks on a little hillside behind our house, and it’s a place that we can go together, with intention, to talk or share or offer gratitude in our marriage.
 When we really want to connect with each other, we take a little walk over to the marriage altar, burn a little sage and just get quiet for a bit.
 Once we do speak, it’s from a place of sacredness, not from a he said/she said point-of-view, and our conversations come out so much more clearer and uncluttered without all of that personal baggage we normally carry.
+On one special trip to the marriage alter my wife suprised me with a new wedding band made by a professional men’s jeweler in LA.
+I really cherish that moment.

 Your marriage altar doesn’t have to be outdoors, or take up too much space, or cost any money to build.
 Simply having a location where you can come together intentionally, in a place that isn’t in your normal ‘use patterns’, can be enough, if you make a habit of it.
 Having a dedicated spot where you know you both can go to focus on the heart of the marriage is a powerful thing.